'Tears In My Eyes': CEO, Refugee Brings Special Treat To Students At Hmong Academy

 More than 2,000 students attend HCPA, and of those, about 85% qualify for free and reduced lunch.

 “Many of our students live in poverty.
-Some of our students are Korean students, just been here in the U.S. for the last 10 years,” said Dr. Christianna Hang, superintendent.
+Some of our students are Karen students, just been here in the U.S. for the last 10 years,” said Dr. Christianna Hang, superintendent.

 Kay Yang can relate.
 Thirty years ago, she came to the U.S. as a refugee.
 When she visited the academy, it was like going back in time.